 Other Debt Reducing Tips

-Anyone that truly wants to get out of debt needs to get serious about their efforts.
-Here are four debt reducing tips to consider (and just great life tips):
+Anyone that truly wants to get out of debt needs to get serious about their efforts .
+Here are four specific debt reducing tips to consider (and just great life tips):

 Tip #1 – Give up Your Credit Cards

 There are probably many out there that have seen the movie, “Confessions of a shopaholic”.
 IN that movie, there is a hilarious scene where the main actress freezes her credit card in a block of ice in the freezer.
 She does this in an attempt to keep herself from using her credit card.
 Later in the movie, in a clear act of desperation, she takes out the block of ice and throws it all over her apartment trying to break the credit card free!

-While that’s just a comical scene from Hollywood, I believe a lot of us probably have a small addiction to our credit cards.
-I know that I, for one, totally have the impulse to slide my card through the reader, instead of giving cash.
-It’s easier…it’s more convenient… and oh ya, I forgot!
-You get benefits now for swiping too!
+While that’s just a comical scene from Hollywood, a lot of us probably have a small addiction to our credit cards too.
+Let’s be real!
+We all have the impulse to slide our cards through the reader, instead of giving cash.
+It’s easier…it’s more convenient… and oh ya, let’s not forgot…you get benefits now for swiping too!

 And that is the problem right there!
 It’s too easy…it’s too convenient…and the perks are too hard to pass up.
 In the end, we probably all spend way more than we would have on food, toys, and travel, if we were paying in cash and not with a credit card.

-Consider using cash instead of using your credit card…even if it is just while you are working on your Debt Destruction Plan.
+Consider using cash instead of using a credit card…even if it is just while you are working on the Debt Destruction Plan.
 If you can’t come up with the ability to slice your card into oblivion, then lock it up somewhere (or put it in the freezer!).

 Tip #2 – Get on the Same Page as Your Spouse

 Financial problems are a big deal in a marriage… in fact they could be potentially lethal to anyone’s marriage.
 Spouse’s who are committed to the same financial goals will have a greater chance of staying together, and have an increased level of contentment.

-Money management is a bid deal and both of you should be in on this…together.
+Money management is a big deal and both partners should be in on this…together.
 In fact, if you really want to be in sync, create this Debt Destruction Plan together.
 Make it a date night!
 Have a positive bonding experience and allow this to help bring you together.

 It goes without saying that you know yourself…or at least I hope you do!
 When do you spend the most?

 Take a second and think about your spending tendencies.
 When and where do you get the itch to spend money?
-Once you can recognize these moments in time, then do what you can to avoid them!
+The recognition of these moments in time, will be the key to avoiding them!
 You’ll be surprised at how much this will help.

 Tip #4 – Make Sacrifices

 Getting out of debt isn’t a sprint…it’s a marathon.
-You need to be aware that this may take months or years to get all of your debt out of the way.
+Please be aware that this may take months or possibly even years to get all of the debt out of the way.
 That means you will have lots of opportunities to learn how to sacrifice.
 Be OK with shopping at Goodwill instead of Nordstrom!
 Be OK with eating at In-N-Out, instead of Red Lobster.
 Embrace giving up some things…you’ll live!

 So back to my story of escaping the burden of debt…my wife and I skimped, saved, and sacrificed everything we could to help rid ourselves of that burden (including our nice road bikes ).
 With the help of our Debt Destruction Plan, and with some dedication, we were finally able to relieve ourselves of that $16,000.